 Relying on my geography degree?
 Bad idea.

-While college is a great atmosphere for learning, I am finding that just having a geography degree will not get you that dream GIS job.
+While college is a great atmosphere for learning, I am finding that just having a geography degree will not get you that dream career in GIS.
 University curriculums are limited by software, applications, and scalability.
 Geography degrees are in need of modernization.
 Even in classes where there are applications and projects, these are typically in junior or senior year level courses.
 I’ve attended career fairs but the college only got a couple local companies to attend.
 I asked a professor for advice and the reply was “go to graduate school.”
 But many of the courses I have already taken.
 My goal is to get more applied experience.
-Then I found some courses from Bootcamp GIS which are made for you to actually learn skills you can use in the industry.
+Then I found some project-based GIS courses from Bootcamp GIS which are designed to replicate industry projects which feels so much more practical.

 GIS experience required to get a GIS job